Onit Documentation

 A note on sibling relationships vs parent-child relationships:

-Siblings relationships aren’t the only types of relationships that you can create in Onit.
+Sibling relationships aren’t the only types of relationships that you can create in Onit.
 You can also create parent-child relationships.
 While some aspects of these relationship types are similar, sibling relationships are distinct from parent-child relationships in the following ways:

 • Both transactions in a sibling relationship can have multiple sibling relationships with other transactions.
-However, a child transaction can only have a single parent transaction.
+However, a child transaction can only have a single-parent transaction.

 Check out Creating a Parent-Child Relationship for more info.